Including Newton, Cuillerier & Brochet lakes

 - Water quality testing

-- Addressing quality of life issues in the Bowman and Newton Bay areas (access roads, boat launch, privacy)
+- Addressing quality of life issues – access roads, boat launches, privacy

-- Access to winter trails via the wooden bridge on ch Grand-Poisson-Blanc
+- Access to winter trails on Chemin du Grand-Poisson-Blanc